 Details on the publication and validity of the document

-This document was created in accordance with the Fund Rules issued pursuant to the InvFG 2011 and published on 28.03.2024 .
+This document was prepared on the basis of the Fund Rules amended in accordance with the Austrian InvFG 2011 and was published on 28.03.2024.

 This document becomes effective on 29.03.2024.